DCGM/biblio-dataset/README.md

 > 💡 *As shown above, the script reports a recommended confidence threshold based on maximum F1 score (`Best confidence threshold: 0.30`).
 You can re-run the script with this value using `--confidence-threshold` to obtain final results.*

-Here is the updated **License and Citation** section for your README:

----

 ## 📜 License & Citation

 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.